Ajfriel86/brutalgroove/README.md

 - Image Loading and Quality: Images within blog posts must load within 2 seconds and must be optimized for the web without compromising on quality.
 Images should be displayed at a resolution that looks sharp on both high-density (Retina) and standard displays.

-- Interactive Elements Feedback: Interactive elements (e.g., buttons, links, comment submission form) must provide immediate visual feedback when interacted with (e.g., hover or focus states) to indicate their functionality..
+- Interactive Elements Feedback: Interactive elements (e.g., buttons, links, comment submission form) must provide immediate visual feedback when interacted with (e.g., hover or focus states) to indicate their functionality.

 - Author Profiles: An overview of the authors on the site